shalemrv/CDC-investigation/Debezium-with-RabbitMQ-sink-connector.md

 3. RabbitMQ becomes the intermediary message broker where the change events are stored and from where consumers can subscribe to process the data changes.

 This method eliminates the need for Kafka as an intermediate data stream between Debezium and RabbitMQ.
 It's a suitable approach for organizations that prefer or exclusively use RabbitMQ as their message broker and do not want to introduce Kafka into their architecture.

+#### UPDATE 10 Nov

+## Consumption of RabbitMQ

+Design and implement a data integration or synchronization process.
+RabbitMQ, being a message broker, can be used to transport data changes and events from various sources to destination data stores.
+Here's a high-level overview of the steps involved:

+1. **Create RabbitMQ Consumers**:
+   - Implement RabbitMQ consumers or subscribers that connect to RabbitMQ and consume the messages from the relevant queues or exchanges.
+These consumers are responsible for processing and acting upon the data changes.

+2. **Data Transformation and Processing**:
+   - Within the RabbitMQ consumers, implement the necessary data transformation and processing logic.
+This logic can include any data manipulation required to make the data suitable for the destination data store.

+3. **Update Destination Data Stores**:
+   - After processing the messages and transforming the data, update the destination data stores accordingly.
+The method of updating the data stores depends on the type of destination and the specific requirements.
+This might involve performing inserts, updates, or deletes in a database, writing data to files, or making API calls to external systems.

+4. **Error Handling and Reliability**:
+   - Implement error handling and message acknowledgment to ensure the reliable processing of data changes.
+If an error occurs during the update process, consider mechanisms for retries and error notifications.

+5. **Monitoring and Logging**:
+   - Set up monitoring and logging to track the status and performance of the data integration process.
+This includes monitoring RabbitMQ message queues and the health of the destination data stores.

+6. **Scalability and Load Handling**:
+   - Plan for scalability and load handling, especially if you expect a high volume of data changes.
+Ensure that your RabbitMQ and data processing infrastructure can handle the load effectively.

+7. **Testing and Validation**:
+    - Thoroughly test and validate the entire data integration process to ensure that data changes are correctly and reliably updated in the destination data stores.